m0stafa-shams/bnp-ordinal-drought/README.md

 # Bayesian Nonparametric Modeling of Ordinal Drought Data

-This repository contains R scripts developed for the manuscript *"Bayesian Nonparametric Approaches to Ordinal Drought Modeling in the United States"* by Mostafa Shams, Rob Erhardt, and Staci A. Hepler.
+This repository contains R scripts developed for the manuscript *"Bayesian Nonparametric Approaches to Ordinal Drought Modeling in the United States"* by Mostafa Shams, Robert Erhardt, Staci Hepler.